MarcEichler/VulkanTest/README.md

 # VulkanTest

-Test project for the Vulkan API.
+Test project for the Vulkan API, following the book *Learning Vulkan* by Parminder Singh.

 ## Build
 The project requires the